MEATYY78/MEATYY78/README.md

 • Notes: PLEASE INTERACT ME DAVE AND BAMBI & DEMENSIONAL DEEP END & POPCORN EDITION FANS!!!!
 YOU'RE VERY VERY WELCOMED!!!!!!

 About DW) Not completely leaving, but I decided to stay away from Dandy's world for a while due to the horrible fandom & losing interest!
-Dandy's world fans on Ponytown are still always welcomed unless you're not one of THESE fans! ^^
+Dandy's world fans on Ponytown are still always welcomed unless you're not one of THESE fans! ^^ (ESPECIALLY RAZZLE AND DAZZLE COSPLAYERS ALWAYS VERY WELCOMED)

 ![fff](https://github.com/user-attachments/assets/53f98d46-086d-450a-a534-c21e478ef501)